muellerberndt/mini-agi/README.md

 For example:

 ```
-% python microgpt.py "Programmatically draw a beautiful car and save the drawing in an image format of your choice on the Desktop."
+% python microgpt.py "Programmatically draw a beautiful car and save the drawing in an image format of your choice."
 ```

 ### Examples

 #### Draw a beautiful car
 ```
-% python microgpt.py "Programmatically draw a beautiful car and save the drawing in an image format of your choice on the Desktop."
+% python microgpt.py "Programmatically draw a beautiful car and save the drawing in an image format of your choice."

 MicroGPT: I need to write Python code to draw a car and save it on the Desktop.
 Cmd: execute_python, Arg: "from PIL import Image, ImageDraw\nimport os\n\n# Create canvas\nwidt..."